 • This update was announced less than 48-hours after the completion of the March 2026 Spam update.

-What to expect during the March 2026 Google Core Update
+General notes on the March 2026 Google Core Update

 Having been witness to Google updates for years now, the best correlation that we can draw is that we tend to see a mild update followed by a very bumpy one.
 While there are no hard and fast rules here, it would be remiss not to point out this correlation that we have seen over the last few years.